TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 ## Findings

-While isolating durability, We found that after rounds of trading when the most traded good is likely to emerge, we see goods with low durability trades actively during that stage (in our model, agents holding banana and avocado are very happy to trade with each other when both goods are rotted).
+While isolating durability, We found that after rounds of trading, when the most traded good is likely to emerge, we see goods with low durability trades actively during that stage (in our model, agents holding banana and avocado are very happy to trade with each other when both goods are rotted).
 The reason why it happens is that when both goods are very decayed, as their durability values are very close (and small), their utilities would be similarly small (approaching zero).
 Two goods with identical utilities would lead to a successful trade, but in reality, it is hardly to have someone to accept a rotten banana because what can one do with it?
 In reponse to the finding, we set a bar to the combination result of the age and durability of the good, and if the result is lower than the cut-off, we amount of the good to be zero, meaning that the good is not acceptable to be traded in the market.

-One realization we gained from our modeling efforts is that "transportability" is a two-way street: it only helps to have a good that can be transported a long ways when the good you want in exchange can *also* be transported a long ways.
+Another finding we got from our modeling efforts is that "transportability" is a two-way street: it only helps to have a good that can be transported a long ways when the good you want in exchange can *also* be transported a long ways.
 There is no sense sending your gold from New York to South Carolina